Vermarashi/RNAScope_Ancestry_Study/README.md

 Raw data will be available through dbGaP.
 Sample information is not included in this repository because it contains sensitive participant information.

-The initial RNA-seq processing and GATK variant-calling pipeline was developed in collaboration with Dr. Robert Meller and colleagues.
+The initial RNA-seq processing and GATK variant-calling pipeline was developed in collaboration with Dr. Robert Meller and colleagues (https://github.com/rob-meller/RNAScope-Ancestry_Study/).
 The scripts in this repository cover the subsequent genetic ancestry analysis performed for the RNAScope-Ancestry study.